SonyaMoisset/Pluralsight_Training/README.md

 - Play by Play: React and Falcor with Brian Holt by Brian Holt and Geoffrey Grosenbach
 - React Fundamentals by Liam McLennan

+## Node
+- Play by Play: Building a Node Web API with Sam Artioli and John Papa by John Papa and Sam Artioli

 ## Web Application
 - Building a Web Application with Polymer.js and Material Design by Bill Stavroulakis